 While Home

-The DOE recommends 68 degrees during the day.
-If you’re feeling too cold, there are a couple of other ways you can stay comfortable.
+The DOE recommends 68 degrees during daytime.
+If you’re feeling too chilly, there are a couple of other ways you can stay comfortable.

 • Set your ceiling fan in reverse when you’re in a room.
-This redistributes warm air that accumulates near the ceiling.
+This redistributes warm air that collects near the ceiling.

-• Select energy-efficient window treatments, such as honeycomb shades or plantation shutters.
-If your home has old or drafty windows, installing plastic sheeting or window blankets provides an extra barrier against the cold.
+• Choose energy-efficient window treatments, such as honeycomb shades or plantation shutters.
+If your home has old or drafty windows, installing plastic sheeting or window blankets provides an additional barrier against the cold.

 • Make the most of natural warmth by opening south-facing window treatments during the day.
 Don’t forget to close them at night to minimize heat loss.